 Drinking green tea, either in the morning or the early evening, could add tremendous benefits to your health.

 But there is one tea that that be better than green tea for improving health and flushing antioxidants to your body.

 That would be Amla Green Tea.
 Amla Green tea, which is dark green Oolong tea leaves combined with the ancient superfood Amla.
 The result is an antioxidant powerhouse that flushes your body with the nutrients it needs, when the time is right.

-Not only are you able to drink this super drink every day, you can drink it first thing in the morning—or even late in the afternoon to give you that needed boost in energy, while supplying your body with the antioxidants you need to stay healthy and prevent chronic diseases.
+Not only are you able to drink this super drink every day, but you can also drink it first thing in the morning—or even late in the afternoon to give you that needed boost in energy while supplying your body with the antioxidants you need to stay healthy and prevent chronic diseases.